lunohodov/monarch/README.md

 </blockquote>

 The motivation behind Rails' migration mechanism is schema modification.
 Using it for data changes in the database comes second.

-Yet, adding of modifying data via regular migrations can be problematic.
+Yet, adding or modifying data via regular migrations can be problematic.

 The first issue is that application deployment now depends on the data migration to be completed.
 This may not be a problem with small databases but large databases with millions of records will respond with hanging or failed migrations.

-Another issue is that data migration files usually stay in `db/migrate` for posterity.
+Another issue is that data migration files tend to stay in `db/migrate` for posterity.
 As a result, they will run whenever a developer sets up their local development environment.
 This is unnecessary for a pristine database.
-Especially so when there are [scripts][2] to seed the correct data.
+Especially when there are [scripts][2] to seed the correct data.

-In addition, using ActiveRecord models in migrations has its [quirks](#using-activerecord-models-in-migrations).

-The purpose of `monarch_migrate` is to solve the above issues with separating data from schema migrations.
+The purpose of `monarch_migrate` is to solve the above issues by separating data from schema migrations.

-This library assumes that:
+It is assumed that:

 - You run data migrations *only* on production and rely on seed [scripts][2] i.e. `dev:prime` for local development.
 - You run data migrations manually.
+- You want to write tests your data migrations.

 ## Install